Ragamuffin Cat Guide: Care, Traits, and Lifespan for the Perfect Pet

 Commercial vs. Homemade Diets

-Commercial cat foods are convenient and tailored to Ragamuffins’ needs.
-Some owners prefer making food at home to control quality and avoid preservatives.
-Always talk to a vet to make sure homemade meals are nutritionally complete for your Ragamuffin.
+Ragamuffins can eat commercial cat foods that are easy to find and meet their needs.
+Some owners like to make their own food so they can control the quality and avoid preservatives.
+Always check with a vet to make sure that the meals you make at home are good for your Ragamuffin.

 Important Vitamins and Minerals